 Ian will illustrate how adopting a ‘cut and mix’ approach to his practice-based research has enabled him to utilise a range of critical and analytical methods including socially engaged arts practice, auto-ethnography and curatorial praxis to interrogate notions of Black British masculine identities and representation.

-Ian is a member of New Art West Midlands Executive Advisory Group and Film Hub Midlands Advisory Group.
+Ian is a member of New Art West Midlands Executive Group and Film Hub Midlands Advisory Group.
 He is a director of performing and visual arts organisation Kalaboration, Vivid Projects a non-profit company supporting media arts practice and artist led exhibition space Ort Gallery.

 The Curators’ Network activities and events are free and open to anyone with an interest in contemporary curatorial practice.

 We will be inviting a number of regional, national and international curators to join us for sessions throughout 2020.
 Further events within the programme will be announced shortly